The Standard-Setting Process

 SASB Chairman’s Report

-The Chairman produces a quarterly report outlining the activities of the SASB.
+The Chairman provides an update several times a year, outlining the activities of the SASB.
 Sign up to receive the report by email.